 Energy efficiency is a key factor in energy production – from both an economic and environmental perspective.
 Improving energy efficiency at power plants refers to measures we implement to increase the efficiency of production processes or reduce the energy consumption of plants or equipment.
-This enables us to produce more electricity or heat for our customers without increasing the amount of fuel.
+This enables us to produce more electricity or heat for our customers without increasing fuel consumption.

-The energy efficiency of power plants can be increased with technical modifications, by systematic and preventive maintenance, and by training personnel in the optimal operation of the plant and in monitoring the plant’s operating economy.
-Improving power plant availability also increases energy efficiency, as unnecessary start-ups are reduced.
+The energy efficiency of power plants can be increased through investments and technical improvements, preventive maintenance, and by training personnel in the optimal operation of the plant and in monitoring the plant’s operating economy.
+Improving power plant availability also increases energy efficiency, as unplanned plant start-ups are reduced.

 Target within reach

 Fortum is participating in the European electricity sector’s Energy Wisdom programme.
 We report to the programme on significant projects that improve energy efficiency and reduce greenhouse gases.
 Fortum’s target is to achieve an annual energy savings of more than 1,400 GWh by 2020 compared to 2012.By the end of 2016, about 1,372 GWh or 98% of the target set for 2020, had been reached.